 Set the temperature to the lower range suitable for a Betta fish.
-The goldfish will tolerate a few days of higher temperature.
+The goldfish will tolerate a few days of higher temperatures.
 Good husbandry practices will be of important use and this may buy you some time while you are handling the problem.

-There are a lot of things to consider when choosing the correct tank mates especially for Bettas.
+There are a lot of things to consider when choosing the correct tank mates, especially for Bettas.
 So can you put a Betta fish with a Goldfish?
 If it is an emergency then you can do so for a short while

 With all things considered and as discussed above the quick answer would be ‘No’.